jaredboice/daniel-san/README.md

     endBalance: null,
     dateStart: '2019-03-20',
     dateEnd: '2019-12-13',
-    currencySymbol: 'USD', // the PRIMARY-OUTPUT currency symbol that everything will be converted to
+    currencySymbol: 'USD', // the PRIMARY-OUTPUT currency symbol that everything will be converted to, it represetns the futureSymbol parameter in the currencyConversion function
-    // (when using the terminalOptions, this parameter, and all currency symbol parameters, should be exact/case-sensitive as respected by javascripts built-in toLocaleString function - via the Intl api)
+    // (when using the terminalOptions, the currencySymbol parameter should be exact/case-sensitive as respected by javascripts built-in toLocaleString function - via the Intl api)
     currencyConversion: ({ amount, currentSymbol, futureSymbol}) => {
          // a global currency conversion function that will return the converted amount
          // the amount parameter represents the rule amount (as defined below for each provided rule)
          // the currentSymbol parameter here represents the currencySymbol property field from the rule
-         // futureSymbol represents the output currency you will be converting to (the primary-output 'USD' value above)
+         // futureSymbol represents the output currency you will be converting to (the primary-output USD value above)
          // even if you do not add a currencyConversion function, a default function is added to the danielSan object for you
          // (so a currencyConversion function is used in every calculation regardless)
          // the default currencyConversion returns the same amount that is passed in const UsdSymbolEnum = {
-            'USD': 1,   // in this case, 'USD' represents the root field of this enum and will therefore be identical to the output symbol (futureSymbol), so its conversion factor should be 1
+            'USD': 1,   // in this case, USD represents the root field of this enum and will therefore match the output symbol (futureSymbol), so its conversion factor should be 1
-                        // ie. when the input currency symbol is identical to the output currency symbol, there is no change at all
+                        // ie. when the input currency symbol is identical to the output currency symbol, there is no change at all when we multiply them (below)
             'EUR': 0.88 // 1 USD is worth 0.88 EUR
             'CNY': 6.75 // 1 USD is worth 6.75 CNY
         };